Josh Norris returned to the lineup Dec. 1. ©2025, Micheline Veluvolu

 He played three games following the trade before an oblique injury ended his season.
 An upper-body injury he suffered opening night sidelined him 24 games before he returned Dec.
 1.

-Tuesday’s game will be just his 13th with the Sabres.
+Tuesday’s game was just his 13th with the Sabres.

-The Sabres carry a six-game win streak into Tuesday’s contest.
-Entering the night, he has recorded at least one point in seven of his eight appearances this month.
+The Sabres carried a six-game win streak into Tuesday’s contest.
+Entering the night, he had recorded at least one point in seven of his eight appearances this month.

 “I think I’m just getting more comfortable with being back,” Norris said.
 “First couple games, you’re just playing off of pure adrenaline and just excited to be back.”